wecox2020/KDTrees/README.md

 indices**.
 Since they are multi-dimensional indices, the first thing they need to know is the **nature of the keys that they will store**.
 The type of key stored is defined by the class `spatial.kdpoint.KDPpoint`.
-Since, in theory, a point can have any real number in its dimensions, the inner representation of `KDPoint` will be an array of `BigDecimal` instances.
-A `BigDecimal` is essentially an extremely precise `double` which can be safely compared to another (with `equals()` and `compareTo()`) without the problems that arise from comparing two primitive `double`s.
+To keep things simpler for this project, the inner representation of `KDPoint` will be an array of `int`s.

 Instances of `KDPoint` will appear in virtually **all of the methods** that you will have to implement!
 You should study `KDPoint`